 - The geographical location of the publisher

 Signing up is simple and it’s free.
 Register through ISBN Canada, or if you don’t have internet access, you can use the Library and Archives Canada mailing address.
-It takes about 2 weeks from time of registration to receive your ISBN(s).
+It takes about 2 weeks from the time of registration to receive your ISBN(s).

 CATALOGUING IN PUBLICATION (CIP)

-Cataloguing in Publication (CIP) is a voluntary program of cooperation between publishers and libraries, and a free service in Canada.
+Cataloging in Publication (CIP) is a voluntary program of cooperation between publishers and libraries, and a free service in Canada.
 Unfortunately, CIP service has been discontinued for self-published materials.
 Library and Archives Canada recommends that authors of self-published books consider approaching their local libraries or bookstores about opportunities to promote their works.

 LIBRARY AND ARCHIVES CANADA

-For more information about ISBN, CIP and copyright protection, visit ISBN Canada.
+For more information about ISBN, CIP, and copyright protection, visit ISBN Canada.